PeerChristensen/AzureACI-CICD-Template/README.md

 ### Required code changes

+Make sure to modify the following files:

 - R script
    1. The first few lines of the sample R script shows how to connect to blob storage and retrieving a file.
 Make sure to change the resource names and file names as needed.
    2. Simillarly, at the bottom of the script, sample code shows how to upload a file to blob storage.
-   3. For local development, omit the code used to connect to your key vault and provide the access key directly.
-However, *do not* expose this key by committing it to Git.
 - Dockerfile
    1. Uncomment the line with the 'install.packages()' command **OR** use the script called install.packages.r to install the required packages.
    2. Make sure that COPY, RUN and CMD commands refer to the correct filename, e.g. if you call your main script something else than script.r.
 - .github/workflows/workflow.yml
    1. set RESOURCEGROUP_NAME: name-of-your-resource group
-   2. set REGISTRY_NAME: containerregistryname.
-Note that is has to be lower case letters only
+   2. set REGISTRY_NAME: containerregistryname
+      1. Note that is has to be lower case letters only
    3. set SHORT_NAME: contregname (e.g.)
+   4. set ACI_NAME: aci-name-test or aci-name-prod

 ### Connecting GitHub to Azure